The Satanic Verses controversy: Muslim response and book bannings

 After the book was first published in the United Kingdom (in September 1988), there were protests by Muslims that predominantly took place in India and the UK.
 When the book was published in February 1989 in the United States, it received renewed attention, and worldwide protests began to take a more violent form.

 In Islamic communities, the novel became instantly controversial, because of what some Muslims considered blasphemous references.
 Rushdie was accused of misusing freedom of speech.
 By October 1988, letters and phone calls arrived at Viking Penguin from Muslims, angry with the book and demanding that it be withdrawn.
 Before the end of the month, the import of the book was banned in India, although possession of the book is not a criminal offence.

 In November 1988, it was also banned in Bangladesh, Sudan, and South Africa.
 By December 1988, it was also banned in Sri Lanka.
-In March 1989, it was also banned in Malaysia.
+In March 1989, it was banned in Malaysia, followed by Brunei in the same year.

 In Britain, on 2 December 1988, 7,000 Muslims in the town of Bolton staged the first ever demonstration against The Satanic Verses.
 After the Friday prayers, a certain section of the congregation marched from the Deobandi run Zakariyya Jame Masjid to the town centre and then burned the book.
 The organisers claimed "It was a peaceful protest, and we burned the book to try and attract public attention".

 The City of Bradford gained international attention in January 1989 when some of its members organized a public book-burning of The Satanic Verses, evoking as the journalist Robert Winder recalled "images of medieval (not to mention Nazi) intolerance".

 In February, when the US edition was published, a new round of reviews and criticism began.
 March 1989 saw it banned in Kenya, Thailand, Tanzania, Indonesia, and Singapore.
 The last nation to ban the book was Venezuela, in June 1989.